 Publish your package for a private test

 After you have zipped your package, you can create a new “Azure Application” offer in the Cloud Partner portal.
-Select new offer, Azure application and fill out the fields.
+Select a new offer, Azure application and fill out the fields.

 Publish it for your personal test (add your subscription id to make it visible).